San Francisco cable car system: Controversies

-The cable cars are an iconic part of San Francisco and are protected National Historic Landmarks, but they are not without their critics.
+The cable cars are an iconic part of San Francisco, but they are not without their critics.
 Most complaints center around the high cost of operating a system that mostly serves tourists, and the large number of accidents involving the cable cars.

 The cable car lines serve around seven million passengers per year, but the vast majority are tourists, rather than commuters.
 The area where the cable cars operate is well-served by a large number of buses and trolleybuses that often give residents better options for their trips.
 Also, during busy times, the wait to board a cable car can often reach two hours or more.

 While Muni does allow monthly passholders to ride the cable cars at no additional charge, single-ride fares are more than triple the fares charged on other Muni routes.
 The high fares led the San Francisco Chronicle to describe the cable cars in 2017 as a "cash cow" for Muni, yielding a yearly revenue of around $30 million.
 Still, according to Mission Local, the cable car system had a $46 million operating deficit in 2019.
 In 2006, then-Mayor Gavin Newsom reported that he had observed several conductors pocketing cash fares from riders without receipt.
 The following year, the San Francisco auditor's office reported that the city was not receiving the expected revenue from cable cars, with an estimated 40% of cable car riders riding for free.
 Muni's management disputed this figure and pointed out that safe operation, rather than revenue collection, is the primary duty of conductors.
 In 2017, after an audit showing that some conductors were "consistently turn[ing] in low amounts of cash", as well as a sting operation, one conductor was arrested on charges of felony embezzlement.

 Among U.S. mass transportation systems the cable cars have the most accidents per year and per vehicle mile, with 126 accidents and 151 injuries reported in the 10 years ending 2013.
 In the three years ending 2013 the city paid some $8 million to settle four dozen cable car accident claims.